-As per the Program Review Policy.
+As per the Program Review Policy & AICTE model curriculum guidelines.

 4.3 Transitory Regulations: For students admitted under advance standing (mentioned in 2.3) these transitory regulations will provide the modus operandi.

 At the time of such admission, based on the Programme pursued (case by case)